opendilab/LightZero/lzero/loss_landscape/README.md

 ## Citation

-If you use this library in your research, please cite the original work:
+If you use this library in your research, please cite the original work and our work: [UniZero](https://openreview.net/pdf?id=Gl6dF9soQo) and [LightZero](https://proceedings.neurips.cc/paper_files/paper/2023/file/765043fe026f7d704c96cec027f13843-Paper-Datasets_and_Benchmarks.pdf)

 ```bibtex
 @inproceedings{li2018visualizing,